dma-dk/MsiProxy/README.md

     /details.html?provider=<<PROVIDER>>&lang=<<LANG>>

-Where *provider* is one of the available providers, i.e. "dkmsi" or "dkmsinm", and *lang* is one of the supported languages, i.e. "da" or "en".
+Where *provider* is one of the available providers, i.e. "dkmsi" or "dkmsinm" (or indeed a colon-separated list of providers, such as "dkmsi:dkmsinm"), and *lang* is one of the supported languages, i.e. "da" or "en".

 The page can e.g. be used in an iframe, and since it is fairly simple and completely generated on the server side, it should be backwards compatible with most browsers.